damianhakert/damianhakert.github.io/source/posts/2017-03-17-how-is-team-member-1-doing.html.md

 During and after the [DB incident](/2017/02/10/postmortem-of-database-outage-of-january-31/) with GitLab.com, we received notes from our community asking how was _team-member-1_ doing.
 We're here to tell you that.

-We are still putting all our efforts to improve GitLab.com's infrastrure as a whole, to prevent that incidents like this happen in the future.
+We are still putting all our efforts into improving GitLab.com's infrastructure as a whole, to prevent that incidents like this happen in the future.

 <!-- more -->